Most speakers are understandably focused on how to deliver their best possible presentation. Therefore, most of my work is to help presenters:

 - Be Curious.
 No matter what the setting, be willing to give the speaker your undivided attention and listen with an intellectual curiosity.
 Think of it as making an investment in yourself and set a goal of learning (or re-learning) something new.

 - Be Present.
 Make a conscious decision to both show up (on time) and listen.
-Stay actively engaged rather than distracted by a buzzing Blackberry, a loose button on your jacket, or where you’d like to go for lunch.
+Stay actively engaged rather than distracted by a buzzing device, a loose button on your jacket, or where you’d like to go for lunch.
 It’s like reading a good book, watching an enthralling movie, or enjoying a conversation with a good friend – not paying close attention dilutes the experience.

 - Be Involved.
 Have fun!
 Make a conscious decision to participate.
 If the speaker asks a question, be ready to answer.
 If there are exercises, do them.
 If there’s a Q & A, be prepared with a thoughtful question or comment.
 In other words, get involved and make the most out of your time and the information shared rather than being passive.